aws/Device-Defender-for-AWS-IoT-embedded-sdk/README.md

 This repository contains the Device Defender client library for interacting with the [AWS IoT Device Defender Service](https://aws.amazon.com/iot-device-defender/).
-This library has no dependencies on any additional libraries other than the standard C library and therefore, can be used with any MQTT client library.
+This library has no dependencies on any additional libraries other than the standard C library, and therefore, can be used with any MQTT client library.
 This library is distributed under the [MIT Open Source License](LICENSE).

 This library has gone through code quality checks including verification that no function has a [GNU Complexity](https://www.gnu.org/software/complexity/manual/complexity.html)